LynnLiu301/calculator/README.md

 There is a simple input

 java calculator.Main "add(2, 2)"

 4

-Note: User has to quote their input link "user input here"
+Note: User has to quote their input like "user input here"